bridget-basiq/developers/content/API-Reference/3+Stations/query-tariff-details.md

 The `tariff` query will provide you with the costs to use a specific charging station.
 It will include the charging costs and optional setup fee.

 <note display="block">

+1. We advise all customers using the Eco-movement database to switch to the new prices module.

-The station tariff data is currently not available on our playground.
+2. The station tariff data is currently not available on our playground.
 Create an account or <cta action='smallchat'>contact sales</cta> to get access to the data.

 </note>

 ## Query
 The `tariff` query requires a tariff `id` to work.
-This tariff `id` can be found inside the attributes of a [station]().
+This tariff `id` can be found inside the attributes of a [station](/API-Reference/stations/query-station-details).

 <schema name="tariff" :frequent="frequently"></schema>